Complex PTSD Treatment in Boulder, Colorado

 Holistic Support for Body and Mind

-We integrate whole-person care into our Complex PTSD Treatment in Boulder, addressing emotional well-being and physical health.
+We integrate whole-person care into our complex PTSD treatment in Boulder, Colorado, addressing emotional well-being and physical health.
 Practices such as mindfulness and meditation help reduce anxiety and strengthen emotional resilience, while yoga and somatic therapy support the release of trauma held within the body.

-Art and experiential therapies allow for meaningful self-expression and exploration; nutrition counseling provides foundational support for mood and cognitive wellness.
-These integrative therapies deepen recovery and promote balance, empowering clients to reconnect with themselves in healthy, lasting ways.
+Art and experiential therapies allow for meaningful self-expression and exploration.
+Nutrition counseling provides foundational support for mood and cognitive wellness.
+These integrative therapies deepen recovery and promote balance, helping clients reconnect with themselves in healthy, sustainable ways.

 Programs Tailored for CPTSD Treatment in Boulder